EytanKats/simple_converge/README.md

 # Simple Converge
-Framework for configurable training of DL models
+Utilities for faster and easier prototyping of DL models